quangis/transforge/README.md

 Don't be fooled by the `lambda` keyword --- this is an implementation artefact and does not refer to lambda abstraction.
-Instead, the `Schema` is initialized with an anonymous Python function, its parameters declaring the variables that occur in its body, akin to *quantifying* those variables.
-When *instantiating* the schema, these variables are automatically populated.
+Instead, the `Schema` is initialized with an anonymous Python function, whose parameters declare the variables that occur in its body.
+This is akin to *quantifying* those variables.
+When *instantiating* the schema, these generic variables are automatically populated with instances of type variables.

 When you need a variable but you don't care about what variable it is or how it relates to others, you may use the `_` *wildcard variable*.
 The purpose